Table of contents

 What is an iBuyer?

-An iBuyer is a company that uses technology to make an offer on your home quickly or “instantly” as the term implies. iBuyers represent a dramatic shift in the way people are buying and selling homes, offering in many cases, a simpler, more convenient alternative to a traditional home sale.
+An iBuyer is a company that uses technology to make an offer on your home instantly. iBuyers represent a dramatic shift in the way people are buying and selling homes, offering in many cases, a simpler, more convenient alternative to a traditional home sale.

 Opendoor’s video explains the difference between the ibuyer and the traditional home buying and selling process.